AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 7.md

 Distribution function: tries to mimic behaviour of plotting positions by fitting a line through the observations.

-There are a lot of functions to do this: Normal, LogNormal, Gumble, Gamma, Exponential, GEV, GPD
+There are a lot of functions to do this: Normal, LogNormal, Gumble, Gamma, Exponential, GEV, GPD.
+- Main difference: number of parameters, i.e. flexibility in the shape.
+More parameters means more flexibility but also more uncertainty.

+Most frequently used for AMS (annual maximum series): Generalized Extreme Value distribution (GEV)

+But how to esetimate parameters?
+Fitting distribution to your data.
+Three main approaches for this parameters estimation
+1. Method of moments (simple but not robust)
+2. L-Moment estimators
+3. Maximum likelihood estimation

+Useful also to compare different catchments

+Disadvantage of AMS: only one event per year

+Instead, use all flood peaks above a given threshold (= Peaks over threshold (POT))
+- Statistics are similar, but some peculiarities

+---
+# Origin of floods
+Division in three types of conditions

+Atmospheric conditions
+- Rainfall
+- Snow
+- Ice

+Catchment conditions
+- Soil moisture
+- Debris flow
+- Geology
+- Steepness
+- Topography

+Anthropogenic conditions
+- Levee failure

+## Atmospheric conditions
+Factors influencing floods:
+- Spatial extension of rainfall events (local or widespread)
+- Intensity
+- Duration
+- Spatial extension of snowmelt